 What Trees are at Risk from proposals to expand SeaTac International Airport?

-Port of Seattle documents, including its Sustainable Airport Master Plan (SAMP) and Real Estate Strategic Plan (RESP) reveal that this agency proposes to swap out trees for industrial structures on an estimated 110 acres in neighborhoods of SeaTac, the city that hosts SeaTac Airport.
-Thirty-one acres would be inside North SeaTac Park even though, according to the FAA, this park was created “to compensate area residents for cumulative airport impacts.”
+Port of Seattle documents, including its Sustainable Airport Master Plan (SAMP) and Real Estate Strategic Plan (RESP) reveal that this agency proposes to swap out trees for industrial structures on dozens of acres in neighborhoods of SeaTac, the city that hosts SeaTac Airport.
+Multiple additional projects, including a proposed extension to Des Moines Business Park West (500 trees proposed for replacement with a 402,000 industrial building) would remove even more trees.

-SeaTac needs its trees.
-It already has one of the sparsest tree canopies in the region, ranking 40th out of 45 King County cities.
+Neighbors of the SeaTac Airport need their trees.
+For decades, the Port has stripped this community of its health-giving forest.
+The City of SeaTac already has one of the sparsest tree canopies in the region, ranking 40th out of 45 King County cities.
 And Public Health Seattle King County has recommended more trees and green space in airport communities to protect residents from pollution that is shortening lifespans and causing widespread harm to human health.

-See below for a table and map of known Port proposals and a list of sources on which we base our estimate of 110 acres of tree loss in our community.
+See below for a table and map of known Port proposals and a list of sources on which we base our estimate of 80+ acres of tree loss in our community - even if North SeaTac Park is saved (and an additional 31+ acres of loss if the Port’s earlier recommendations for developing in the park go forward.)

-This map was created by adapting an excerpt of the City of SeaTac’s printable zoning map.
+This map was created by adapting an excerpt of the City of SeaTac’s zoning map.
 Text boxes and red circles were added.
-See sources below
+This is a partial list of Port construction projects.
+See sources below.
+Click for larger view.

 Sources